On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Coincidence Summing

-We start with the general matrix formalism for coincidence summing given by Semkow et al. with the general decay is shown in FIG. 2.
-It is assumed we have some parent nucleus $\beta^-$ decaying through any possible branch $f_i$ to a daughter nucleus with $n$ levels.
-Each level has a probability of decay to each branch below it with level probability $x_{ij}$, where the transition is from level $i$ to level $j$.
-In the figure only 3 levels are shown, but in the following derivation n levels are initially considered.
+The general matrix formalism for coincidence summing given by Semkow \textit{et al.}, with the general decay is shown in Fig.~\ref{fig:genDecay}, is as follows.
+It is assumed that some parent nucleus decays through any possible branch $f_i$ to a daughter nucleus with $n$ levels.
+Each level has a probability of decay to each branch below it with transition probability $x_{ij}$, where the transition is from level $i$ to level $j$.
+In Fig.~\ref{fig:genDecay}, only 3 levels are shown, but in the following derivation $n$ levels are considered.
+It should be noted that the level spacing in Fig.~\ref{fig:genDecay} is not representative of gamma energy that is typical in decay diagrams, it is merely taken as a general decay scheme.

 Each transition probability is put into a lower triangular \textit{transition matrix}